 Mr. Tod’s Pie Factory Availability

 The sweet potato pie of Mr Tod’s Pie Factory is one of the best pies in Englewood, New Jersey.
-These freshly baked pies are mouth-watering with the warmth of homely baked flavor.
+These freshly baked pies are mouth-watering with the warmth of a homely baked flavor.
 This love can be tasted in other flavors like chocolate, pecan, and many more.
-In 2019, the doors of the Mr Tod’s Pie Factory retail stores were closed.
+In 2019, the doors of Mr. Tod’s Pie Factory retail stores were closed.
 Since then, they have been ordering online.
 Check their website for more information.

 Conclusion

-Tod Wilson demanded for the $460,000 with 10% equity.
-As the first entrepreneur on the Shark Tank, he presented his pitch impressive and stated his demands.
+Tod Wilson demanded the $460,000 with 10% equity.
+As the first entrepreneur on the Shark Tank, he presented his pitch impressively and stated his demands.
 After three Sharks backed out, Barbara and David signed up for the deal for $460,000 with 50% shares equally.
 After the show, he didn’t proceed and still made his fortune.

 Hello everyone, I’m Sara Javed.
 I’m an IT professional expert with project management and design skills.
 Besides writing, I love playing video games, designing digital art, and reading books.
 I love Shark Tank due to its innovative business idea and unpredicted reactions of Sharks.
 This keeps me glued to the screens to watch the next catchy moment.
 Read more About me.